ericclack/pygamezero_pacman/doc/part1.rst

 begin the process of reading the contents of our level file.
 Let's look at what that line of code does:

-* First the :code:`with` statement tells python that we are going to supply a block of code that will work on the file we're about to open -- we mark this by block by indenting the lines that follow.
+* First the :code:`with` statement tells Python that we are going to supply a block of code that will work on the file we're about to open -- we mark this by block by indenting the lines that follow.
-* At the end of this block python will tidy up for us by closing the file automatically.
+* At the end of this block Python will tidy up for us by closing the file automatically.
 * :code:`open(file)` opens the file for reading (rather than writing)
 * :code:`as f` stores a reference to the file in the variable